Sage-Bionetworks-IT/openchallenges/README.md

 automatically run on every commit.
 Alternatively you can manually execute the validations by running `pre-commit run --all-files`.

-Verify CDK to cloudformation conversion by running [cdk synth]:
+Verify CDK to Cloudformation conversion by running [cdk synth]:
 ```text
 cdk synth
 ```
+The Cloudformation output is saved to the `cdk.out` folder

 ## Unit Tests